Sign In Register

 Is Haywood City a Good Place to Live?

-Based on current data, Haywood City receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Haywood City receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, a high uninsured rate, below-average incomes.
 Haywood City offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs